-In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Group and Company's ability to continue to adopt the going concern basis of accounting included:
+In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the Directors' assessment of the Group and Company's ability to continue to adopt the going concern basis of accounting included:

-- In conjunction with our walkthrough of the Group's financial statement close process, we confirmed our understanding of management's going concern assessment process and engaged with management early to understand and assess the key assumptions made in their assessment. - We checked the logic and arithmetical integrity of management's going concern model that includes the cash forecasts for the going concern assessment period covering the period up to 27 September 2025. - We considered the appropriateness of the revenue and operating expense assumptions used to calculate the cash forecasts under base case and severe but plausible case scenarios.
-In light of challenging trading conditions, we specifically challenged management's plausible downside case scenario to assess if it was sufficiently severe for the going concern assessment. - We reviewed the Group's debt agreements for any conditions precedent outside of management's control and also reviewed forecast compliance with covenant requirements in either the base or severe but plausible downside case scenarios during the going concern assessment period. - We agreed the 30 March 2024 cash and cash equivalents balance included in the going concern assessment to the Group's year end cash and cash equivalents balance. - We assessed the reasonableness of the cashflow forecasts included in the going concern assessment by analysing management's historical forecasting accuracy and understanding the potential impact of principal risks such as geopolitical instability, global consumer demand and the impact of climate change reflected in the forecasts. - We evaluated the key assumptions by searching for contrary evidence to challenge these assumptions, including third party sector forecasts and analyst expectations.
-Further, we tested these assumptions for consistency with the budget approved by the Board. - We also challenged the measurement and completeness of the downside scenario modelled by management, whether the risks considered are sufficiently severe, and how these compare with the principal risks and uncertainties of the Group. - We considered the mitigating factors available and not included in the severe but plausible downside scenario that are within control of the Group.
-This included review of the Group's non-operating cash outflows and evaluating the Group's ability to control these outflows as mitigating actions if required. - We reviewed the borrowings of the Group and noted that management include the repayment of the sustainability bond without refinancing in the severe but plausible scenario as the bond is repayable within the going concern period. - We considered whether the Group's forecasts in the going concern assessment were consistent with other forecasts used by the Group in its accounting estimates, including goodwill impairment, retail store impairment and deferred tax asset recognition. - We performed reverse stress testing to identify the magnitude of decline in revenue that would lead to the Group utilising all liquidity during the going concern assessment period and we have considered the likelihood of such a decline. - We reviewed activity in the subsequent events period to assess for contrary indicators. - We reviewed the Group's going concern disclosures included in the Annual Report to assess that they were accurate, sufficiently detailed and in conformity with the reporting standards.
+- In conjunction with our walkthrough of the Group's financial statement close process, we confirmed our understanding of management's going concern assessment process and engaged with management early to understand and assess the key assumptions made in their assessment; - We checked the logic and arithmetical integrity of management's going concern model that includes the cash forecasts for the going concern assessment period covering the period up to 26 September 2026; - We considered the appropriateness of the revenue and operating expense assumptions used to calculate the cash forecasts under the base case and severe but plausible case scenarios.
+In light of the current geopolitical environment and uncertain global consumer demand, we specifically challenged management's plausible downside case scenario to assess if it was sufficiently severe for the going concern assessment; - We reviewed the Group's debt agreements for any conditions precedent outside of management's control and also reviewed forecast compliance with covenant requirements in both the base and severe but plausible downside case scenarios during the going concern assessment period; - We agreed the 29 March 2025 cash and cash equivalents balance included in the going concern assessment to the Group's year end cash and cash equivalents balance; - We reviewed the borrowings of the Group and noted that management include the repayment of the sustainability bond in all scenarios as the bond is repayable within the going concern period; - We assessed the reasonableness of the cashflow forecasts included in the going concern assessment by analysing management's historical forecasting accuracy and for consistency of the going concern assessment with information obtained from other areas of the audit such as goodwill impairment, retail store impairment and deferred tax asset recognition; - We evaluated the key assumptions by searching for contrary evidence to challenge these assumptions, including third party sector forecasts and analyst expectations.
+Further, we tested these assumptions for consistency with the budget approved by the Board; - We challenged the measurement and completeness of the severe but plausible scenario modelled by management, whether the risks considered are sufficiently severe, and how these compare with the principal risks and uncertainties of the Group; - We considered the mitigating factors available and that are within control of the Group.
+This included review of the Group's operating and non-operating cash outflows and evaluating the Group's ability to control these outflows as mitigating actions if required; - We performed a review of management's reverse stress test to identify the magnitude of decline in revenue that would lead to the Group utilising all liquidity during the going concern assessment period and we have considered the likelihood of such a decline; - We reviewed activity in the subsequent events period to assess for contrary indicators; - We reviewed the Group and Company's going concern disclosures included in the Annual Report to assess that the disclosures are consistent with the basis upon which the Board have concluded, and in conformity with the reporting standards.